Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 1. Access shares via pre-IPO investing platforms

-Considering the number of private and venture capital investors (around 32), there may be an opportunity to buy Notion stock on pre-IPO investing platforms.
+Considering the number of private and venture capital investors (around 32) and employee owners, there may be an opportunity to buy Notion stock on pre-IPO investing platforms.

 Shares may become available if early investors or employees want to cash out before the IPO.
 This can become more likely if the company raises another fresh round of private equity capital.